BA in Ancient World Studies

 - At least two 100-level courses, which may include courses taken to satisfy the specific requirements.

 - At least four courses dealing with a single ancient culture, ideally including the comparative course; these courses may overlap with the more specific requirements.
+Here are some examples of groups of courses that might make up the four-course group:

 - Most of the courses taken for the specific requirements must be distinct: no more than 2 courses can be double-counted.